Winkler County nurse whistleblower case: Termination and criminal charges

 Mitchell and Galle were terminated from WCMH in June 2009.
 A few days later, both nurses were arrested.
 They were charged with misuse of official information, a felony that carries the possibility of ten years imprisonment and fines up to $5,000.
-Roberts said that the nurses filed the complaint as a personal vendetta rather than as a good faith reporting of facts.
+Roberts said that the nurses filed the complaint to carry out a personal vendetta rather than as a good faith reporting of facts.
 He also noted that Mitchell and Galle sent the medical records of ten patients to the TMB without their consent; however, the reports did not include the names of patients, and medical board reports are exempt from patient privacy laws.

 The case attracted national attention in July 2009 when the American Nurses Association (ANA) and Texas Nurses Association (TNA) began to raise awareness of the plight of the nurses.
 Galle later said, "We didn't have any support - emotional or financial - until TNA and ANA stepped in."
 TNA filed a complaint with the Texas Department of State Health Services (DSHS) that resulted in an onsite investigation of the hospital.
 By February 2010, the TNA Legal Defense Fund had collected more than $45,000 in donations to the defense of Galle and Mitchell.
 TMB executive director Mari Robinson commented that such prosecution could have "a significant chilling effect" on the reporting of physician practice issues.

 The charges against Galle were dropped before her case went to trial.
 Mitchell's case was tried by county attorney Scott Tidwell, a political supporter of Roberts and the personal attorney for Arafiles, in February 2010.
 Both the TMB executive director and the county attorney in nearby Andrews County discouraged Tidwell from trying the case.
 At trial, Mitchell did not testify.
 The relationship between Arafiles and Roberts was explored during the proceedings.
 Arafiles introduced Roberts to a supplement-selling program known as Zrii, and recommended the supplements to his patients.
 Roberts sold the supplements, but he said that his friendship with Arafiles had not impacted his actions with the nurses and that he did not have a business relationship with Arafiles.

 Attorneys with the office of the Texas Attorney General took on Mitchell's case after being contacted by the TMB.
 Assistant Attorney General David Glickler later said that the case was the most bizarre he had seen in an 11-year stint with the office.
 "We're used to dealing with cases where public officials have enriched themselves at the expense of the office and the public trust, like bribery and theft.
 But there was no financial benefit to the bad actors in this case."
 The jury returned with a not guilty verdict after an hour of deliberation.
 Those present in the courtroom said that each juror approached Mitchell after the verdict and hugged her.
 In comments he made after the trial, jury foreman Harley Tyler said he wondered why the nurses were arrested.
 ANA president Rebecca Patton said that the verdict was "a resounding win on behalf of patient safety."